AMAP-ML/Pos2Distill/README.md

 ```
 ## Evaluation

-Currently, the model weights are saved in checkpoints directory.
-You can run the test code (eval_data.sh) using the command below to evaluate the performance of Pos2Distill.
+1. Currently, the model weights are saved in checkpoints directory.
+You can run the test code (eval_data.sh) using the command below to evaluate the performance of Pos2Distill on NaturalQuestion datasets.

 ```bash
 total_docs=20